anasAsh/ngx-scroll-event/README.md

 An Angular 2+ directive to emit an event if scroll occurs on an element or window.

 ## Features
-- Detect scroll on an element or window and emits an event, also calculates if the user is reaching the bottom of that element or not.
+- Detect scroll on an element or window and emits an event, also calculates if the user is reaching the top/bottom of that element or not.

 ## Install
 - With NPM